 As baby boomers begin to downsize, they are discovering their grown children do not want their stuff.
 In fact, they recoil in something close to horror at the thought of trying to find room for collections of Hummels and Thomas Kinkade paintings.

-Sure, that may include maybe a dozen or so family treasures and heirlooms with a history or a lesson or sentimental value — like the one leather-bound anthology of the Complete Works of Shakespeare that was my grandfather's when he was a Harvard undergrad that occupies a place of prominence in our living room, versus the hundred or so other anthologies my husband and I overpaid for in our own collegiate years and then donated to Goodwill when we moved from Boston to Texas in 2013, not without some real emotion — even tears.
+Sure, that may include maybe a dozen or so family treasures and heirlooms with a history or a lesson or sentimental value—like the one leather-bound anthology of the Complete Works of Shakespeare that was my grandfather's when he was a Harvard undergrad that now occupies a place of prominence in our living room, versus the hundred or so other anthologies my husband and I overpaid for in our own collegiate years and then donated to Goodwill when we moved from Boston to Texas in 2013, not without some real emotion.
+Even tears.

 The real issue isn't really the stuff — it's all of the emotions around the circle of life.